Denton, Greater Manchester: Civic history and councillors

-Since 1998 there has been a degree of devolution, with District Assemblies established in the Tameside townships and consisting of the councillors and an advisory group.
+Since 1998, there has been a degree of devolution, with District Assemblies established in the Tameside townships and consisting of the councillors and an advisory group.
 Assembly meetings are open to the public.
 Each Assembly has a town manager and devolved staff and budgets to deal with local services such as grounds maintenance, road repairs, parks, Britain in Bloom, community events, youth services, crime and disorder and town centre regeneration.
 The Denton and Audenshaw District Assembly controls an annual budget in excess of £1.5m.
 The old council chamber in Denton Town Hall was refurbished to provide a permanent home and meeting place for the Denton and Audenshaw District Assembly as the town's millennium project in 2000.

-Since its formation the District Assembly Chairs have been: Andrew Gwynne (1998–2001); Mike Craven (2001–2004); Allison Gwynne (2004–2005); Margaret Downs (2005–present).
+Since its formation the District Assembly Chairs have been: Andrew Gwynne (1998–2001), Mike Craven (2001–2004), Allison Gwynne (2004–2005) and Margaret Downs (2005–present).